xplosionmind/old.tommi.space/_notes/public/Jack Frusciante è uscito dal gruppo.md

 - Henry Rollins Band, `p.
 109`
 - Doors - Libra (“It’s the strangest life I’ve ever known”)
 - Sunnyside of The Street, `p.
 114`
-- The Smiths - There's a Light That Never Goes Out, `p.
+- The Smiths - There’s a Light That Never Goes Out, `p.
 115`
 - Morrissey, `p.
 116`
-- We're The Flowers, `p.
+- We are The Flowers, `p.
 116`
 - In The Dustbin, `p.
 116`
 - Cineclub Lumière, `p.
 117`
 - Versione disco remix di Holidays in Cambodia dei Dead Kennedys, `p.
 118`